Tony Clifton: Origin

 Kaufman would sometimes claim that Tony Clifton was a real lounge singer whom Kaufman encountered at the International Hotel in Las Vegas in 1969.
 He said he was waiting for Elvis Presley to arrive so he could meet him.
 Kaufman may have seen Clifton as the antithesis of the sweet, gentle "Foreign Man" character he was best known for (which was later adapted into Latka Gravas, Kaufman's character on Taxi).

 Clifton would often attempt to improvise comical lyrics that were intentionally unfunny before giving up entirely without seeming to care.
 Clifton also tended to randomly insult patrons, passing off the abuse as the "comedy" portion of his act.
 Adding to Clifton's annoying and unappealing presence was his tendency to rhyme various words at random in the middle of conversations.
 Clifton was often introduced as having "sold more records than Elvis and The Beatles combined."

 For a brief time, it was unclear to some whether Clifton was a real person.
 News programs interviewed Clifton as Kaufman's opening act, but the interviews invariably would turn ugly whenever Kaufman's name came up.
 Clifton claimed Kaufman was using his name "to go places."
 Promoters who thought they had caught on to the joke would hire Clifton because he was cheaper than booking Kaufman.
 However, Kaufman had the last laugh, enlisting his brother Michael or his showbiz partner Bob Zmuda to play the role, with Kaufman making unannounced appearances on stage during Clifton's act.

-Rodney Dangerfield was a big fan of Andy Kaufman, and he hired Clifton to open for him for two shows at Bill Graham's venue Fillmore West.
+Rodney Dangerfield was a big fan of Andy Kaufman, and he hired Clifton to open for him for three shows at San Francisco’s Warfield Theater.
 After a disastrous first show, where Clifton took the stage with Tony Bennett's famous "I Left My Heart in San Francisco" and was summarily booed, he reappeared on the second night in riot gear amid a shower of rotten vegetables and other detritus.